RemasteredArch/dotfiles/README.md

 # Dotfiles

 A collection of my miscellaneous configuration files.
+Designed for Ubuntu 24.04 [on WSL](https://apps.microsoft.com/detail/9nz3klhxdjp5).

 Organized as if it will be copied directly to `$HOME`, such as with [GNU Stow](https://www.gnu.org/software/stow/).
 If you use an unusual `$XDG_CONFIG_HOME`, you'll have to adjust `.config/` to that directory as necessary.